froger-me/wp-weixin/README.md

 ```

 **Description**
-Fired after receiving a request from Wechat.
+Fired after receiving a request from WeChat.

 **Parameters**
-> (array) The data sent in the request from Wechat
+> (array) The data sent in the request from WeChat
 ___

 ```php